internalregister/z80hla/MANUAL.md

 ```
 loop:
   call do_stuff
-  jr loop
+  jp loop
 ```

 ***break***

 Jumps out of the current loop.
-It always uses a `jp` to do so (it could be more efficient to use a `jr` in some occasions).
+It always uses a `jp` instruction to do so.

 ```
 forever()